-- 1. Students must pick up an academic probation form at the office on Friday by 8:00 a.m. and have the card signed by each of their teachers before turning it into the office no later than 3:30 p.m.--the same day--in order to participate in school activities the next week. - 2.
-Students on activities probation absent Friday with an excused absence must pick up a card before school on Monday, have it signed by faculty, and turn in to the office before 8:15 a.m.-the same day. - Students on academic probation will receive iPad administrative restrictions to prevent nonacademic use of the device during the school day.
+- 1. Students must pick up an academic probation form at the office on Friday by 8:00 a.m. and have the card signed by each of their teachers before turning it into the office no later than 3:30 p.m.--the same day--in order to participate in school activities the next week. - Students on activities probation absent Friday with an excused absence must pick up a card before school on Monday, have it signed by faculty, and turn in to the office before 8:15 a.m.--the same day.